 Dear Students and Parents,

 In the spirit of intellectual and academic pursuit, it is expected that students will not use reading aids such as Spark Notes or merely watch any possible film versions of a text.
-It is also expected that students will not select a book which they have previously read and or studied.

 Enjoy the summer and enjoy your reading!